-Ribery set to miss 10 weeks after ankle surgery
+Ribery Set To Miss 10 Weeks After Ankle Surgery

 Fiorentina announced on Saturday that the French attacker had undergone surgery and they expect him to resume full training in around 10 weeks' time.

-"Franck Ribery today underwent surgery for stabilisation of the tibiofibular syndesmosis," a club statement read.
+"Franck Ribery today underwent surgery for stabilization of the tibiofibular syndesmosis," a club statement read.

 "The operation, carried out by Professor Gabel, was a complete success.